 View Our Adoptable PetsView Lost and Found Pets

 Own livestock?
-Animal Services is in the process of updating its database of livestock/farm animals (cattle, equine, swine, sheep, llama, goats, etc.).
-With your information in our database, we can give you a courtesy call in the event your farm animals get loose.
+Animal Services is updating its database of livestock/farm animals (cattle, equine, swine, sheep, llama, goats, etc.).
+With your information in our database, we can give you a courtesy call if your farm animals get loose.
 Some restrictions apply.
 Follow this link to complete the form.

 Field Services enforces state statutes and county ordinances regulating animal care and welfare, investigates citizens' complaints of animal neglect or nuisance, and responds to reports of loose and injured animals.
 Animal Services also inspects and licenses animal establishments and kennels.Non-Emergency Complaint Forms / Ordinance Code